Skip to content

 1. You will need at least one USB conversion board for DVRS, or two for CC/VC operation.

-2. Before applying power to any parts, install the SMA 90-degree connector and attach the provided antennas to the hotspot.
+2. Install the SMA 90-degree connector and attach the provided antennas to the hotspot.
 Once the antennas are successfully installed, place the hotspot onto the USB board and connect the USB port to your computer.

 3. Connect the computer to power, and an internet connection through Ethernet or WiFi.